Australian Government's Secret 'Cabinet Files' Were Found In ... An Old Cabinet

 - "The cabinet secretariat's general practice was to give up searching and write off lost documents if they could not be found" after repeated attempts.

 When ABC began publishing some of the news from the documents this week, it triggered speculation about a possible leak in the current government that Turnbull has led since 2015.
-But the network says there was no leak, and that no one broke the law — instead, someone finally got around to drilling out the locks on the two heavy cabinets that had been sold without any matching keys.
+But the network says there was no leak and that no one broke the law — instead, someone finally got around to drilling out the locks on the two heavy cabinets that had been sold without any matching keys.

 "The documents were in two locked filing cabinets sold at an ex-government sale in Canberra," the ABC says.
 "A nifty person drilled the locks and uncovered the trove of documents inside."